 Make Small Changes

 No one understands grieving a spouse as much as someone else who has experienced the same situation.
 This is why organizations around the United States have grief support groups available for spouses.
 In the support groups, you'll be able to listen to others who are feeling the same as you do right now.
-You'll also hear from others who are a bit further along with their grieving process, which will help you because they can provide tips.
-To find one in your area, you can ask the funeral home director, your local social services, or even your physician.
-You can also use the searchable database of the Association of Death Education and Counseling to find a counselor in your area that specializes in helping the grieving.
+Plus, you'll hear from others who are a bit further along with their grieving process, which will help you because they can provide tips.
+To find a support group in your area, you can ask the funeral home director, your local social services or even your physician.
+You can also use the searchable database of the Psychology Today to find a counselor in your area that specializes in helping the grieving.

 Depression Vs. Grief

 When people grieve the loss of a spouse, many times the symptoms mimic those of depression.
 Since traumatic situations often spark depression in people susceptible to the disorder, it's important to be on the lookout for the signs.
-According to HelpGuide.org, which is a trusted non-profit resource, some of the warning signs that your grief has led to depression include:
+According to HelpGuide.org, some warning signs that your grief has led to depression include: